 The term was coined by psychoanalyst and philosopher Erich Fromm in the 1960s, and then explored further by psychoanalyst Otto Kernberg.
-Note that this was a few decades on from the second world war, when enough time had passed to begin to process its horrors.
+Note that this was a few decades on from the second World War, when enough time had passed to begin to process its horrors.

 Both Fromm and Kernberg were from Jewish families that had to leave Germany to escape the Nazis.
-This might have influenced their take on human evil, even as terrorism influences perspectives today.
+This might have influenced their take on human evil, even as terrorism influences our perspectives today.

-Why is malignant narcissism not an official diagnosis?
+Why is malignant NPD not a diagnosis?

-Is my ex a malignant narcissist?
+Is my boss or ex a malignant narcissist?

 If it’s a romantic relationship that went wrong, what are you going to do to ensure you don’t continue to make destructive relationship choices in the future?

 Are you struggling with a relationship that is putting your wellbeing in danger?
 Need someone to talk to?
 Harley Therapy puts you in touch with London’s best therapists.
 Need an affordable therapist and want to talk via Skype from anywhere in the world?
 Use our booking site now.